ResearchOS/Biomech-Analysis-Platform-MATLAB/README.md

 2. Place the entire folder in your preferred location in your file system.
 3. Ensure that the folder is added to the MATLAB path ([see docs](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)).

+# A bit of the app's philosophy before going further:
+This app utilizes the idea of abstract and instanced (aka "implemented") objects.
+Here, an "object" is the collection of metadata found in its JSON file.
+Both abstract and instanced versions of objects exist because all objects (variables/functions/function groups/other) can exist independently of their instantiations.
+This is because some metadata is always true regardless of the use case of an object (e.g. the general shape/type of a variable, the executable file associated with a function object, etc.).
+Abstract objects are noted with a 6 character hex code (e.g. "objectName_ABC123").
+Instances ("implementations") of that object are noted with the same hex code, followed by a 3 character hex code (e.g. "objectName_ABC123_000").
+In this way, multiple versions of the same abstract object can be tracked.
+This naming convention will be seen throughout the app, and in the names/contents of the JSON files.

 # Opening the app:
 1. When you first open the app, it will ask you to select a folder to place all future JSON settings files in.
 A suggested folder structure looks something like this:
 -parent folder